Last Updated on August 17, 2022 by Ran

 - When are you coming back?
 I told her the date indicated on my return ticket.

 - Where are you staying?
-I showed her the confirmed bookings to all my accommodations.
+I showed her the confirmed bookings for all my accommodations.
 She didn’t even look at the third one.
-After looking at the second accommodation (a 4-star hotel, so baka naisip nung ate gurl, “uy, di naman siguro to mag-b-book ng 4-star if TNT lang” hehe ) she already returned my phone to me.
+After looking at the second accommodation (a 4-star hotel, so baka naisip ni ate gurl, “uy, di naman siguro to mag-b-book ng 4-star if TNT lang” hehe) she already returned my phone to me.

 Other common questions

-Here’s a list of some other questions I saw while searching about other immigration stories online.
+Here’s a list of other questions I saw while searching for other immigration stories online.
 Just in case you’re extra worried, you might want to prepare your answers to these questions too.

 - What do you do for work?
 Aside from their first job, which is to protect Filipino citizens from potential human trafficking, the IO’s second job is to prevent unemployed Filipinos from illegally applying to jobs overseas.
 This honestly irks me so much because… well, it’s true.
 There are a lot of Filipinos who do this.
 Many pretend to be tourists and then never come back.
-In fact, we even have a term for them: TNT or Tago Nang Tago which literally means “always hiding”.
+In fact, it’s so common that we even have a term for them: TNT or Tago Nang Tago, which literally means “always hiding.”
 Yes, because TNTs are always hiding.
-They have to hide from the law since they’re illegally employed in a country that they’re not supposed to be working in.
+They have to hide from the law since they’re illegally employed in a country where they’re not supposed to be working in.

 - Who is funding your trip?
 Once again, this is asked to weed out people who just want to go overseas for employment purposes.
 Unemployed people wouldn’t be able to fund themselves (unless they have loads of savings), so the IO will use your answer to determine whether you’re capable of supporting yourself overseas without having to look for a job.

 - If your trip is being funded by your parents or someone else, you should have documents prepared to prove it.